leoBitto/CloudForge/README.md

 ## Contributing 🤝

 Contributions are welcome!
-If you'd like to contribute to **DataFoundry**, please follow these steps:
+If you'd like to contribute to **CloudForge**, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-xyz`).